Shell's oil trading earnings double in 2020 to $2.6 billion

 Its 2020 profit dropped to its lowest in at least two decades.

-Shell is also the world’s largest liquefied natural gas trader.
-It also sells and buys power.
+Shell’s oil trading figures do not include natural gas, liquefied natural gas, power and renewables.
+Shell is the world’s largest liquefied natural gas trader.

-Rival BP’s trading arm made nearly $4 billion in 2020, according to a copy of an internal BP presentation seen by Reuters, almost equalling 2019’s record trading profit.
+Rival BP’s trading arm made nearly $4 billion in 2020 on oil and gas trading, a copy of an internal BP presentation seen by Reuters showed, almost equalling the company’s 2019 record trading profit.

 Companies can make large profits even during times of lower demand for commodities by storing products such as oil on shore or at sea.
 Shell’s vast refining, trading and retail operations also allow it to take advantage of short-lived changes in supply and demand around the world.

+The strong trading results for BP and Shell show that there is real value creation which will transfer over into renewable power as the companies shift away from oil and gas, Bernstein analyst Oswald Clint said in a note.

-Reporting by Ron Bousso; editing by Edmund Blair, Jason Neely, Kirsten Donovan
+Reporting by Ron Bousso; editing by Jason Neely, Kirsten Donovan and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.